Chenyungchin/Chenyungchin.github.io/_pages/about.md

 social: true  # includes social icons at the bottom of the page
 ---

-I am an incoming Ph.D. student at Princeton University, majoring in electrical and computer engineering.
+I am a first-year Ph.D. student at Princeton University, majoring in electrical and computer engineering.
 I received my Bachelor of science in EE from National Taiwan University and am honored to be recognized as an <strong>honorary member of Phi Tau Phi Scholastic Society</strong>, awarded to the top 1% of college graduates.
 I have had the privilege of working in the <a href='https://sites.google.com/eecs.ee.ntu.edu.tw/eecslab'>Energy-Efficient Circuits and Systems Lab, NTU</a>, advised by <a href="https://www.ee.ntu.edu.tw/profile1.php?teacher_id=943022">Prof. Tsung-Te Liu</a>, and the <a href="https://sites.google.com/keio.jp/keio-csg/home?authuser=0">Computing and Sensing Group, Keio (Japan)</a>, advised by <a href="https://www.st.keio.ac.jp/en/tprofile/elec/yoshioka_kentaro.html">Prof. Kentaro Yoshioka</a>.

 My research interests span energy-efficient <strong>Neural Network (NN) Processing and AI acceleration</strong>, with a particular focus on <strong>Memory-Centric Architectures and Computing-In-Memory (CIM) Circuits</strong>.
 I am also interested in <strong>NN Algorithms and Computer Architectures</strong>.
 I like to design new and cool stuff.
 In my free time, I like to travel, do some baseball or table tennis, play puzzle-solving games, and explore new dessert shops.